aaronott/thanks-cli/README.txt

-What is ty
+What is thanks
 ==========
-ty is just a simple way to keep a list of things you appreciate.
+thanks is just a simple way to keep a list of things you appreciate.

+This helps me keep a weekly list of people to thank.